hyperledger/identus-apollo/README.md

 **For the third point**
 You need to use Kotlin version `1.6.21` could be updated in the near future to `1.7.21`

+## Usage
+Please have a look at unit tests, more samples will be added soon.

 # Cryptography Notice
 This distribution includes cryptographic software.
 The country in which you currently reside may